All Episodes

 That's not the role of government to be a bully and punish.

-The reason carrier is moving those jobs overseas is that the Obama administration has driven carrier out of America.
+The reason Carrier is moving those jobs overseas is that the Obama administration has driven Carrier out of America.

 And this is why it is so important that we have a debate.

-All right, now that's folks, these are fair points.
+All right, now that's, folks, these are fair points.

-The Trumpeteer, you don't like Trumpeteers.
+The Trumpeter, you don't like Trumpeteers?

 Look, I'm getting, I got Trump people saying, don't use Trumpist.